Steve-Fenton/astro-accelerator/src/pages/features/search.md

 The on-site search feature uses titles, headings, descriptions, and taxonomy to provide score-based search results to users.

-With JavaScript enabled, the search tool downloads a data file for the search and provides an instant search as users type.
+With JavaScript enabled, the search tool downloads the `search.json` data file and provides an instant search as users type.

 The results list shows:

 - The title of the result pages
 - The relative path to the page
 - The frontmatter description
+- The banner image (if present)
 - Matching sub-headings for quick navigation to the page section

 Matching text is highlighted using the HTML `<mark>` element.